This is our best modern customizable joomla 4 template with the following features

 - a lot of customizable features

-First read the official instructions of this mini migration by clicking here.
-Then these are my template related instructions, if you don't want to lose your template parameter settings, and template modifications:
+First read the official instructions of this upgrade by clicking here.
+Then these are my template related instructions:

 After template installation and choosing it to the default template, click on the template's name in the template manager to set the parameters.